treasure-data/prestogres/README.md

 Prestogres package installs patched pgpool-II but doesn't install PostgreSQL.
 You need to install PostgreSQL (with python support) separately.

+## Limitation

+Prestogres is still alpha quality.

+* Presto server address is not configurable.
+It's hard-coded at `pgpool2/pool_query_context.c`
+* Selecting from system catalogs (such as \dt command) is very slow

 ## Prerequirements